Yan Liben

 From the years 669 to 673, Yan Liben also served as a chancellor under Emperor Taizong's son Emperor Gaozong (r.
 649–683).

-A record of 1120 gives 42 titles of his paintings, though the Thirteen Emperors Scroll is not among them.
+A record of 1120 gives 42 titles of Yan's paintings, though the Thirteen Emperors Scroll is not among them.
 Only four Buddhist subjects are listed, against 12 Daoist.
 The remainder are portraits, "gods of the planets and constellations" or records of events at court.
 Of the surviving works attributed to him, the Thirteen Emperors Scroll is "the first that is generally accepted as being partly original", though much of it seems later.
 A similar figure of an emperor in fresco in the Mogao Caves (Cave 200), might be by the same hand, and carries the appropriate date of 642.

 By tradition the reliefs of the six favourite horses at the mausoleum of Emperor Taizong (d.
-649) were designed by him, and the relief is so flat and linear that it seems likely they were carved after drawings or paintings.
+649) were designed by Yan Liben, and the relief is so flat and linear that it seems likely they were carved after drawings or paintings.
 Yan Liben is documented as producing other works for the tomb, a portrait series that is now lost, and perhaps designed the whole structure.

 Background

 It is not known when Yan Liben was born.
 His ancestors were originally from Mayi (馬邑, in modern Shuozhou, Shanxi), but had relocated to the Guanzhong region (i.e., the region around Chang'an) several generations prior to Yan Liben.
-Yan Liben's father Yan Pi (閻毘) was the deputy director of palace affairs during Sui Dynasty, and both Yan Liben and his older brother Yan Lide (閻立德) were known for their abilities in architectural matters and service to the imperial government in that area.
+Yan Liben's father Yan Pi (閻毘) was the deputy director of palace affairs during Sui dynasty, and both Yan Liben and his older brother Yan Lide (閻立德) were known for their abilities in architectural matters and service to the imperial government in that area.

 Both were also painters and successful administrators at court, and trained Yan Liben in succession; his father died suddenly at 49.
 He grew up in Chang'an, and initially collaborated with his elder brother on two works whose titles are recorded.